ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 ## Before you begin:
 {: #cd-satellite-location}

+- Be sure you have set up the [IBM Cloud command-line interface (CLI)](/docs/satellite?topic=satellite-setup-cli), the plug-in for Satellite commands, and other related CLIs.
 - If you have not already created a Satellite location, see [Setting up Satellite locations](/docs/satellite?topic=satellite-locations).
 We recommend following the steps in the [Manually creating Satellite locations](/docs/satellite?topic=satellite-locations#location-create) documentation.
-- Also, be sure you have set up the [IBM Cloud command-line interface (CLI)](/docs/satellite?topic=satellite-setup-cli), the plug-in for Satellite commands, and other related CLIs.
 - For the management location, choose **Washington DC**.
 If creating your Satellite location on AWS, adjust the **host zones** to AWS-default zone names, for example: **us-east-1a**, **us-east-1b**, **us-east-1c**.
 {: .important}
 - Before proceeding with **Step 1**, you should have set up your Satellite location properly and ensured the Satellite control plane is up and running.

-## Step 1: Prepare Satellite location for IBM Cloud™ Databases
+## Step 1: Prepare a Satellite location for IBM Cloud™ Databases

 {: #cd-satellite-host}